-OK, so it’s probably fair to assume that in 2017, one should be able to cook with a non-stick pan that won’t risk the life of pet parakeets (not to mention the shadowy effects on human health!).
+OK, so it’s probably fair to assume that in the 21st century, one should be able to cook with a non-stick pan that won’t risk the life of pet parakeets (not to mention the shadowy effects on human health!).
 What are the options?
 Between cast iron, stone, glass, ceramic, and the good old-fashioned lubrication of butter, it’s possible to cook without fear of your food sticking AND without fear of killing your local songbird.
 Let’s explore some of the best options.

 Ozeri 10” Stone Earth Frying Pan

 Ozeri’s 10” Stone Earth Frying Pan utilizes a simple organic compound infused with innovative German technology, resulting in an effective, safe, non-stick pan.
 The technology really works.
 This is an anodized aluminum pan, coated in a stone-derived natural substance, which is completely free of harmful perfluorinated chemicals.
 Its hardened, scratch-resistant exterior coating is easy to clean.
-Sound good?
-Find it here.

 Lodge 12-inch Cast Iron Skillet